Laggg/neural-env-surviv/README.md

 <details>
   <summary>Windows installation guides</summary>

-  **For windows users we offer to compete with our RL bot.
+  **For windows users we offer to compete with our trained RL agent.
 Main goal is to collect a reward for running up to the stones at the frame for the same number of steps.
 Good luck, have fun!**

   ![](demo/demo_on_wind.png)